SvyatoslavShypka/Borsch/HELP.md

 Use bash ruh.sh to start CI/CD
-Use bash ruh.sh [--force | -f] to force the script to pull the latest code Use bash ruh.sh [--cleanup | -cu] to force the script to pull the latest code Use bash ruh.sh [--full_cleanup | -fcu] the script prunes only images with the cicd label
+Use bash ruh.sh [--force | -f] to force the script to pull the latest code Use bash ruh.sh [--cleanup | -cu] to force the script to pull the latest code Use bash ruh.sh [--full_cleanup | -fcu] the script prunes only images with the CI/CD label